 Do you remember my tag sale and Put & Take regime?
-Well, I have news for you: I spent a whole week tidying up the basement, so now it gives the impression that we don’t have as many things – of course everything is still there, but kind of on top of each other…I only tidied enough to give us some room to walk around.
-But still…that organization must have worked, as Greg finally lifted my tag sale ban!
+Well, I have news for you: I spent a whole week tidying up the basement, so now it gives the impression that we don’t have as many things – of course everything is still there, but now it’s all stacked up to the ceiling!
+I only tidied enough to give us some room to walk around.
+But still, that organization must have worked, as Greg finally lifted my tag sale ban!
 YAY!
-In his defense, winter is almost here.
+In his defense, winter is here.
 So he lifted the ban knowing that tag sale season is pretty much over and even Put & Take is not that bountiful…or so he thought! hehehehe 🙂

 After the ban was lifted, when we went to Put & Take, guess what I found?
-This faux Christmas tree, which had a big note on it saying that it was missing quite a lot of parts…
+This faux Christmas tree, which had a big note on it saying that it was missing quite a lot of parts.

 …and these cheap plastic curtain rod finials.
 One of them was broken, and the curtain rod wasn’t even there.
-I guess someone must have picked it and didn’t want to bother him/herself with the broken finials.
+I guess someone must have picked it and didn’t want to bother with the broken finials.

 Pretty cool, right?
 Okay, now you might be thinking, “how am I supposed to find an unused curtain rod finial to make these trees?”
 Don’t worry!
 As long as you have some crafting wire and some aluminum foil, you are covered.
-So let’s start making some whimsical tabletop Christmas trees, shall we?
+So let’s start making some whimsical Christmas trees, shall we?

 Here is a little hint on the feather boas: Dollar Store feather boas are only 4 feet long and they are very thin.
 Therefore I had to use 2 of them.
 But if you are getting your white feather boa from Amazon or from a craft store, then you can get away with only one of them, because they are 6 feet long and much thicker.

-As you can see, this one was pretty easy and straight forward, as it involved only a few steps.
+As you can see, this one was pretty easy and straightforward, as it involved only a few steps.